JennEYoon/learn-mldl/README.md

  * dlai - folder for Coursera.com DeepLearning.AI Specialization classes.
  * fastai - deep learning classes by fast.ai.

-I am also a member of a Meetup group in Sterling, Virginia that are learning Stanford CS231n together.
+I am also a member of a Meetup group in Sterling, Virginia that are learning Coursera Deep Learning AI Specialization classes together.
  * https://www.meetup.com/Data-Science-Machine-Learing-Collaborative-Learning-Group/